ishant-sahu/atomic-design-system/DEPLOYMENT.md

 - The workflow uses Node.js 18 for compatibility
 - Your React app is built to the `dist` directory
+- **GitHub Pages**: Uses base path `/atomic-design-system/` for proper asset loading
+- **Production**: Uses base path `/` for standard production deployment
+- **Build Scripts**:
+  - `npm run build:github-pages` - For GitHub Pages deployment
+  - `npm run build:production` - For production deployment
+- **Dual Workflows**: Separate workflows for GitHub Pages and production
-- Only pushes to main/master trigger deployment (PRs only build for testing)
+- Only pushes to main/master trigger GitHub Pages deployment
-- The workflow includes proper concurrency controls to prevent conflicts
+- Production deployment triggers on production branch or version tags